roughiz/scautofire/Readme.md

 scautofire new --type=h  --masscan=no --name=report-name --path=/path/to/report/destination_directory --cidr=10.10.10.0/24

 ```
-# Add a scan into an existing report;
+# Add a scan into an existing report

 ```
 $ scautofire addto -h